saona-raimundo/formalisms_every_computer_scientist_should_know/README.md

 ## Contributions

-Type your class in a separate TeX file and add it to `main.tex`.
+1. Type your class in a separate TeX file `class_X.tex`.
+2. Link to it in `main.tex` adding `\input{class_X.tex}`.
+3. Whenever you are finished, push to the repository.

-If you need nnew macros, add them to `preamble.tex`.
+If you need new macros, add them to `preamble.tex`.

 Compilation of the pdf is automatic through GitHub Actions.